Home » Food Preservation » How Long Can You Keep Thawed Chicken In The Fridge?

 Thawing allows the chicken to cook more evenly and results in a better texture and flavor.

-• Food Safety: Thawing chicken also helps to ensure that it is cooked to a safe internal temperature.
+• Food Safety: Thawing chicken also helps ensure it is cooked to a safe internal temperature.
 When chicken is frozen, it’s difficult to tell if it has been fully cooked through.

 Thawing allows you to visually inspect the chicken and use a meat thermometer to check the internal temperature and ensure that it has been cooked to a safe temperature.